TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

       console.log(`Server is running on port ${PORT}.`);
     });

-## What we doing here?
+## What are we doing here?

 – Import express and body-parser modules.
 Express is for building the Rest apis, and body-parser helps to parse the request and create the req.body object that we will need to access in our routes.

 – Create an Express app, then add body-parser middlewares using `app.use()` method.

-– Define a GET route which is simple for test.
+– Define a GET route which is simple for testing.

 – Listen on port 3000 for incoming requests.

 Now we can run the app with command:

     node server.js.